ReVanced/revanced-releases-api/README.md

 ## Usage

-The API is available at [to be decided].
+The API is available at [https://revanced-releases-api.afterst0rm.xyz/](https://revanced-releases-api.afterst0rm.xyz/).

 For development purposes, you can run the API locally by cloning this repository and running `docker-compose up` or `docker-compose up --build` if you want to rebuild the image.
 Optionally you can run the application without Docker by running `pip -U install -r ./requirements.txt` and `python ./main.py`.
+Remember to set the environment variable `GITHUB_TOKEN` to a valid token if you want to run the API locally.

+### API Endpoints

+* [apps](https://revanced-releases-api.afterst0rm.xyz/apps) - Returns all currently patchable apps
+* [tools](https://revanced-releases-api.afterst0rm.xyz/tools) - Returns the latest version of all ReVanced tools and Vanced MicroG
+* [patches](https://revanced-releases-api.afterst0rm.xyz/patches) - Returns the latest version of all ReVanced patches

 ## Contributing